 Have I been a bad parent?

-If I have then it certainly wasn’t a learned strategy because I don’t ever recall my parents telling me or my siblings how special we were.
+If I have then it certainly wasn’t a learned strategy.
+I don’t ever recall my parents telling me or my siblings how special we were.

 Does that mean I put my son on a pedestal to make a point and give him what I never had?

 If I did it certainly wasn’t a conscious decision.
-I told him he was special just about every day because I believe it and still do even though he is all grown up.
-In fact, I will never stop believing it.
+I told him he was special just about every day because I believed it and still do.
+Even though he is all grown up I will never stop believing it.

-Perhaps that was a little over zealous but my intention was pure and anyway why couldn’t he be a Power Ranger?
+Perhaps that was a little over zealous but my intention was pure.
+Why couldn’t he be a Power Ranger?